“SONGS OF THE STRUGGLE FOR PUERTO RICAN INDEPENDENCE”

 Asi Es Mi Gallo (Behold, My Fighting Cock).
 Composed by Edwin Reyes and Luis Llorens Torrens, the song uses the cock fight as a symbol of liberation in the final struggle between the Puerto Rican masses and U.S. imperialism.
 The final verse, “Long Live Free Puerto Rico!,” is a cry for freedom.

 ABOUT ANDRES JIMENEZ

 Andres Jimenez aka “El Jibaro” was born in 1947 in the central mountain range of Puerto Rico, known as the Cordillera Central.
-He is the fourth child in a family of fifteen, all of whom worked on his father’s farm.
-Early on, his mother took Andres to ceremonies where folk music, such as the Seis Chorreao and Aguinaldos were performed and celebrated.
+He is the fourth child in a family of fifteen, all of whom worked on their father’s farm.
+Early on, his mother took Andres to ceremonies where folk music was performed and celebrated.

 Shortly after moving to New York Andres was drafted into the U.S. Army.
 He was stationed in Fort Hood, Texas, where the recruits were segregated and baffled by the fact they were forced to serve in the army of the “occupier.”